podcast-of-engineers/podcast-of-engineers.github.io/content/about.md

   title: "What We Do"
   enable: true
   item:
-  - title: "Promote engineer education"
+  - title: "Advancing Engineering Education"
     icon: "las la-pen-nib"
-    description: "Promote high-quality engineer education."
+    description: "Our primary goal is to promote high-quality engineering education.
+We are committed to providing valuable insights, advice, and resources to engineers and aspiring engineers to support their educational journey."

-  - title: "Discover the meaning of life"
+  - title: "Exploring Life's Meaning"
     icon: "las la-camera"
-    description: "Help student audiance in China and across the world better undertand how to succeed university life, career life and life in general, in a meaningful way."
+    description: "We strive to assist students, both in China and around the world, in gaining a deeper understanding of how to navigate university life, establish fulfilling careers, and lead meaningful lives.
+Our discussions aim to provide guidance and inspiration for life's various facets."

-  - title: "Motivate foreign language learning"
+  - title: "Fostering Language Learning"
     icon: "lar la-snowflake"
-    description: "Motivate students to learn French/English/Chinese really well, because it's so fun to be a cohost!"
+    description: "We encourage students to excel in French, English, and Chinese language learning.
+Our diverse cohosting team finds joy in language, and we aim to make language learning an enjoyable and enriching experience for our audience."

+  - title: "Igniting Inspiration"
+    icon: "lar la-snowflake"
+    description: "At the core of our mission lies the crucial keyword: \"Inspiration.\" We aspire to ignite the spark of inspiration in our listeners.
+Through compelling stories and discussions, we aim to motivate and empower students, leaving them inspired and enthusiastic about their journeys ahead."

 ---